 It can be difficult to diagnose degenerative disc disease (DDD) because it develops so gradually and can have a multitude of related problems (spinal stenosis, herniated disc, etc).
 For example, your doctor may be able to quickly diagnose you with a herniated disc, but it's more challenging to diagnose that it's a herniated disc caused by degenerative disc disease.

-If you have back or neck pain that comes on suddenly, or if you have pain that persists, call your doctor who can refer you to a spine surgeon.
+If you have back or neck pain that comes on suddenly, or if you have pain that persists, call your primary care doctor who can refer you to a spine specialist, such as a neurosurgeon or orthopaedic spine surgeon.
 (If you don't already have a spine surgeon, you can find one using our Find a Back and Spine Specialist feature.)
-Your surgeon will try to find the cause of your pain so that he or she can develop an accurate treatment plan for you—a way to manage your pain and other symptoms of degenerative disc disease and to help you recover.
+Your spine specialist will try to find the cause of your pain so that he or she can develop an accurate treatment plan for you—a way to manage your pain and other symptoms of DDD and to help you recover.

-As he or she works toward a diagnosis, your surgeon will ask about your current symptoms and what remedies you've already tried.
+As your spine specialist (eg, surgeon) works toward a diagnosis, your he or she will ask about your current symptoms, what remedies you've already tried, and their effectiveness.

 Typical Degenerative Disc Disease Diagnostic Questions

 Physical and Neurological Examinations

 Your spine surgeon will also perform physical and neurological exams.
 In the physical exam, he or she will observe your posture, range of motion (how well and how far you can move certain joints), and physical condition, noting any movement that causes you pain.
 The surgeon will feel your spine, note its curvature and alignment, and feel for muscle spasms.